IM-98/Socia_Network_P7/README.md

 Then you will be able to run the app on your default browser by doing npm start in the terminal.

-Finally, you should see this page in youur browser :
+Finally, you should see this page in your browser :

 ![Connection Interface](register.png?raw=true "Connection")